Dmytry/cursed_int/README.md

 Leaving it under-specified would be less than ideal, but nowhere near as bad as the status quo.

-As for optimization impact, without solid benchmarking data on production quality code those concerns should be summarily dismissed.
+As for compiler optimization impact, without solid benchmarking data on production quality code those concerns should be summarily dismissed.
 When someone claims an improvement, the onus is on them to demonstrate said improvement.

 An alternative is to define signed overflow behavior as part of the ABI for the platform, alongside definition of floating point numbers as conformant to IEEE standard.
 With the same justification as for floating point number standardization.